hyprwm/hyprland-wiki/pages/Configuring/Dispatchers.md

 workspace that you can toggle on/off on any monitor.

 {{< hint >}}
-You cannot have floating windows in a Special workspace.
-Making a window floating will send it to the currently active _real_ workspace.

 You can define multiple named special workspaces, but the amount of those is limited to 97 at a time.
 {{< /hint >}}